120 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-Is physical activity safe for women with ovarian cancer?
+What prior data suggests that this physical activity intervention is safe for patients with ovarian cancer?

 EZ